Import and export API Gateway configuration

 6 minute read

-The ability to import and export XML-based configuration data is useful in a development environment if you wish to share and test configuration with other developers.
+The ability to import and export XML or YAML-based configuration data is useful in a development environment if you wish to share and test configuration with other developers.
 By exporting configuration data from one API Gateway installation, and importing into another API Gateway installation, you can effectively share your API Gateway configuration in a development environment.
 This also enables you to manage differences and references between configuration components.

 Import API Gateway configuration fragment

 You can import XML or YAML-based configuration data into your API Gateway configuration (for example, policies, certificates, and users).

 NoteThe recommended way to export configuration between different environments is to use configuration packages.
 Select File > Export from the main menu.
 For more details, see Manage projects.

 To import previously-exported API Gateway configuration data, perform the following steps:

 - Click the Import Configuration Fragment button in the Policy Studio toolbar.